 It is true that moderate use of alcohol can prevent heart disease.
 I know a pathologist who said she could tell if the patient had been an alcoholic.
 “Their arteries are like hoses.”
 Everyone wants to live to celebrate his or her one-hundredth birthday, so do I.

 Do I think alcohol caused my breast cancer?
-Who knows, but it might have contributed to a perfect storm of factors.
+Not entirely, but it might have contributed to a perfect storm of factors.
 The “why me” question has been my biggest struggle with this disease.

-As time passed, not drinking alcohol has become a thing.
-Now that it’s been over a year, I don’t miss it at all.
-Maybe that will change someday, like when I celebrate my ninetieth birthday, but for now I’m happy drinking seltzer.
+As time passed, not drinking alcohol has become my thing.
+It’s been over a year and I don’t miss it at all.
+Maybe that will change someday, like when I celebrate my ninetieth birthday, but for now, I’m happy drinking seltzer.
 My husband, Danny, has a designated driver everywhere we go.
 Bonus for him!

 After telling someone about my choice, I add that I don’t expect anyone else to make the same decision.
 I lived a granola lifestyle before breast cancer.
 Avoiding alcohol along with anything that raises estrogen production is the change in my life that keeps me from worrying about cancer recurrence.
 I have been cancer-free for two years.
 Yay!